Student Learning Outcomes

 Avoid words like Know, Think, Understand.
 These words represent internal states that are not directly observable or measurable.
 Use words that represent actions or behaviors that demonstrate what the student knows, thinks, understands, remembers.

-Pitfall - Learning outcomes describe the steps taken to get to the outcome.
+Pitfall - Student learning outcomes describe the steps taken to get to the outcome.

-Pitfall Learning outcomes are about the program, course or instructor.
+Pitfall - Student learning outcomes are about the program, course or instructor.